GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

    Sketch of a cased thermoelastic wellbore

 Solution to this axisymetric problem can be obtained in the cylindrical coordinate system by an implicit 1D finite difference method `(Jane and Lee 1999) <https://www.sciencedirect.com/science/article/abs/pii/S0093641399000828>`__.
-Results of such analysis will be considered as reference resutls for validating GEOSX results.
+Results of such analysis will be considered as reference resutls to validate GEOSX results.

 **Input file**